Skip To Main Content

 At WMA, we are pleased to offer private music lessons for students.
 We are grateful to have the opportunity to bring artist-level teachers here to Wilbraham & Monson Academy to work with our talented students

 Our private lesson teachers bring passion and a wealth of experience they are thrilled to share.
-We really enjoy witnessing the personal attention our teachers are able to give each student, providing them with rigor and challenge, encouraging them to excel in their chosen instrument, all while setting them up to love music for life.
+Witness the personal attention our teachers are able to give each student, providing them with rigor and challenge, encouraging them to excel in their chosen instrument.

 Private Lessons